juliaradula/sepsis_stats/README.md

 # sepsis_stats
-Project on the academic course os Stats from UFMG
+Project for the academic course in Statistics at UFMG